eCommerce vs.Quick Commerce: Market Insights

 As an established brick-and-mortar retailer with an extensive product assortment, Walmart has the reputation and, most importantly, financial resources to make the move to ultra-fast delivery happen.
 Because Walmart’s portfolio is primarily based on physical retail locations, the company’s survival is not dependent on the success of the qcomm model, which can be viewed as an additional revenue stream.

-With 53% of U.S. consumers using the service, Walmart remains well ahead of second and third place, which have their own strategies.
+With more than half (53%) of U.S. consumers using the service, Walmart remains well ahead of second and third place, which have their own strategies.

 Amazon and Costco Have Adjusted Their Strategies